basho/basho_docs/content/riak/ts/1.3.0/developing/csharp.md

  * `WithTable(string table)`

-You may also specify a callback that will be called every time data is available from the streaming operation.
+You may also specify a callback that will be called everytime data is available from the streaming operation.
 If no callback is specified rows will be buffered completely in memory until the operation completes:

  * `WithCallback(Action<ListKeysResponse> callback)`